titibuga/UNSWgraphics/README.md

 -> SPACE key turns on/off the wireframe on the terrain -> In third person mode, the arrow keys will onyl move the avatar.
 To move the camera, hold down shift while pressing the arrow keys

+Maps:

+-> On the folder maps, map1.txt has some objects of the type "Other".